darilin98/SlitherLink-SAT-Project/README.md

 Due to the nature of this problem the solver either quickly recognizes that some cell conditions overlap thus leading to UNSAT

 And making large guaranteed solvable instances is way too difficult

+Performance could be tested better if I had figured out how to enforce the one single loop condition during runtime